-Less Than Significant.
-As described previously, the project site is vacant land bounded by Cabot Road to the west and vacant land in all other directions.
+Less Than Significant Impact.
+As described previously, the project site is vacant land bounded by Little Morongo Road to the east and vacant land in all other directions except the solar farm to the north.
 Currently, the project site is not an existing source of ambient noise.
-Any noise as a result of operation of the Proposed Project would be contained within the proposed building structures with minimal activity within the enclosure of the proposed security fence.
+Any noise as a result of operation of the Proposed Project would be contained within the proposed structures with minimal activity within the enclosure of each lot that is developed and within proposed security fence around the entire project site.
 The amount of traffic as a result of operation of the Proposed Project would be incremental and is not anticipated to substantial increase ambient noise levels.
 The Proposed Project would not result in substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project.
 A less than significant impact would occur.